-- 43. The relevant legal principles concerning the meaning and application of the concept of "trade" in tax legislation have recently been analysed and restated by the Court of Appeal (Sir Terence Etherton C, Christopher Clarke and Vos LJJ) in Eclipse, at [109] to [117] of the judgment of the court.
-That analysis is, of course, binding on us, but in any event I respectfully agree with it. - 44.
-To place the analysis in context, it is necessary to say a little about the background to the case.
-Like the present case, it concerned a film scheme, and the critical issue was whether the appellant limited liability partnership (a corporate entity, and not as in the present case an ordinary partnership) was trading when it entered into a suite of preordained transactions; but the character of the scheme was different, and the legislative provisions in issue were also different, although the trading requirement was in substance the same as the trading requirement in this case. - 45.
-The issue was described by the court in Eclipse as follows:
+[43] The relevant legal principles concerning the meaning and application of the concept of 'trade' in tax legislation have recently been analysed and restated by the Court of Appeal (Sir Terence Etherton C, Christopher Clarke and Vos LJJ) in Eclipse [2015] STC 1429 at [109]-[117] of the judgment of the court.
+That analysis is, of course, binding on us, but in any event I respectfully agree with it.

+[44] To place the analysis in context, it is necessary to say a little about the background to the case.
+Like the present case, it concerned a film scheme, and the critical issue was whether the appellant limited liability partnership (a corporate entity, and not as in the present case an ordinary partnership) was trading when it entered into a suite of pre-ordained transactions; but the character of the scheme was different, and the legislative provisions in issue were also different, although the trading requirement was in substance the same as the trading requirement in this case.

+[45] The issue was described by the court in Eclipse [2015] STC 1429 as follows:

-"[4] Members of Eclipse 35 borrowed money to contribute to its capital.
+'[4] Members of Eclipse 35 borrowed money to contribute to its capital.
 They paid interest on the money borrowed.
 They may be able to claim tax relief in respect of that interest but only if Eclipse 35 was carrying on a trade and only if the borrowed money was used wholly for the purpose of that trade.
-That is the combined effect of [ITTOIA] s 863 and [ICTA] ss 353 and 362.
+That is the combined effect of [ITTOIA] s 863 and [ICTA] ss 353 and 362 ...